rana/tms/README.md

 ![Binary packing](./imgs/binary-packing.svg)

-> Figure X. An analogy of binary packing compression as placing gifts next to each other in a box.
+> Figure 7.
+An analogy of binary packing compression as placing gifts next to each other in a box.

 Binary packing uses bit-shift operations to move the gifts in and out of boxes.
 Bit-shifting is fast for a computer.